dinhthehuy/CRUD-Web-Application-for-Music-releases/README.md

-# Music Info
+# Simple Django web application
 [![en](https://img.shields.io/badge/lang-en-yellow.svg)](./README.md)

 ## Overview

-Music Info is a simple CRUD web application used for looking up basic information about music albums.
+A simple CRUD web application used for looking up basic information about music releases (LP, EP,...).
 Additionally, you can log what you've heard and when you heard it.
 The data is retrieved using the Last.fm API and the Musicbrainz library.
-Sometimes, the information (such as release date or number of tracks) from external APIs may be lacking or incorrect; these can be edited when logging.
+Sometimes, the information from external APIs (release date or number of tracks) may be lacking or incorrect; these can be edited when logging.
 The cover art can also be changed.

-This is a hobby project I created to learn web development and try out new tools such as Docker, Gunicorn, and Nginx.
+This is a hobby project I started out to learn web development and try out tools such as Docker, Gunicorn, and Nginx.
 The project contains both Docker Compose files for development and production.
 The latter uses Gunicorn as a WSGI production-level server and Nginx to serve the static files (HTML, CSS, JS).

 ### Screenshots